Why is the Letter of Intent so important?

 - any specific conditions such as subject to more information, seller operating performance, buyer financing etc.

-In addition LOIs contain a number of boilerplate terms such as: subject to a Definitive Agreement, Timing and Due Diligence Requirements, Exclusivity, Access and Cooperation, Confidentiality, Expenses, Approvals, Governing Law, etc.
+In addition LOIs contain a number of boilerplate terms such as: subject to a definitive agreement, timing – how long the offer is valid for, Due Diligence Requirements, Exclusivity, Access and Cooperation, Confidentiality, who pays what expenses including any applicable fees to brokers, what approvals are required to complete a transaction, the governing law of the offer, etc.

 A good LOI prevents stumbles during the final negotiations where “deal fatigue” can result in small items derailing a closing.
 That is why the LOI is so important.